 It’s the perfect way for them to be honest and show you areas where you have excelled or where you can improve.

-This isn’t always easy for someone to do face-to-face because they simply don’t want to let you down and they might not want to give you constructive criticism in a one-on-one situation.
+This isn’t always easy for someone to do face-to-face because they don’t want to let you down and might not want to give you constructive criticism one-on-one.

 Client Feedback Form for family members/friends: In the chapter resources, you will find a link to the Client Feedback Form you can use.